 The Key Takeaways

-GPT-5.6 is OpenAI’s newest model family, and it is the company’s biggest step forward in reasoning and agentic work since GPT-5.5.
-Instead of one model, OpenAI shipped a tiered lineup so you can pick the right balance of power, speed, and cost for the job.
-In its official GPT-5.6 preview, OpenAI says the family advances the frontier on software engineering, computer use, professional knowledge work, scientific research, and cybersecurity.
+GPT-5.6 is OpenAI’s newest model family and its biggest step forward in reasoning and agentic work since GPT-5.5.
+Instead of one do-everything model, OpenAI shipped a tiered lineup so you can match the right balance of power, speed, and cost to the job.
+In its official GPT-5.6 announcement, OpenAI says the family advances the frontier on software engineering, computer use, professional knowledge work, scientific research, and cybersecurity.

 Sol, Terra, and Luna: The Three GPT-5.6 Tiers

-Each GPT-5.6 model targets a different kind of work, which makes the lineup easier to reason about than a single do-everything model.
-Here is how OpenAI frames the split.
+Each GPT-5.6 model targets a different kind of work, which makes the lineup easier to reason about than a single flagship.
+Here is how OpenAI frames the split, and what each tier costs.

 GPT-5.6 Sol

 Sol is the flagship, the model you reach for when accuracy matters more than speed or budget.
-OpenAI positions it for the hardest problems, think deep coding sessions, complex agentic work, and security research.
+OpenAI positions it for the hardest problems, from deep coding sessions and complex agentic work to security research.
 It is also the most expensive tier, so it earns its place on the jobs a lighter model would fumble.

 GPT-5.6 Terra

 Terra is the balanced middle, built to run at scale without burning through tokens.
-It targets high-volume business work like customer support, internal tools, and document analysis, where you need solid reasoning on a predictable budget.
-For most production workloads, Terra is the sensible default.
+OpenAI positions it as competitive with GPT-5.5 quality at roughly half the cost, which makes it the sensible default for high-volume business work like customer support, internal tools, and document analysis.
+For most production workloads, Terra is the tier you start with.

 GPT-5.6 Luna